SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 guarantees for significantly greater performance.
 First, writes are no longer synchronous with the OS (synchronous pragma), thus semantic memory won’t wait for writes to complete before continuing execution.
-Second, transaction journaling is turned off (journalmode pragma), thus groups of modifications to the semantic store are not atomic (and thus interruptions due to application/os/hardware failure could lead to inconsistent database state).
+Second, transaction journaling is turned off (journal_mode pragma), thus groups of modifications to the semantic store are not atomic (and thus interruptions due to application/os/hardware failure could lead to inconsistent database state).
-Finally, upon initialization, semantic memory maintains a continuous exclusive lock to the database (locking mode pragma), thus other applications/agents cannot make simultaneous read/write calls to the database (thereby reducing the need for potentially expensive system calls to secure/release file locks).
+Finally, upon initialization, semantic memory maintains a continuous exclusive lock to the database (locking_mode pragma), thus other applications/agents cannot make simultaneous read/write calls to the database (thereby reducing the need for potentially expensive system calls to secure/release file locks).

 Finally, maintaining accurate operation timers can be relatively expensive in Soar.
 Thus, these should be enabled with caution and understanding of their limitations.
 First, they will affect performance, depending on the level (set via the **timers** parameter).
-A level of three, for instance, times every modification to long-term identifier recency statistics.
+A level of `three`, for instance, times every modification to long-term identifier recency statistics.
 Furthermore, because these iterations are relatively cheap (typically a single step in the linked-list of a `b+-`tree), timer values are typically unreliable (depending